India News | Bengal Will Never Bow Its Head Before Murderers of Mahatma Gandhi, Says Mamata | LatestLY

 Midnapore (WB), Dec 7 (PTI) Accusing the BJP of practising "divisive politics for its personal gains", West Bengal Chief Minister Mamata Banerjee on Monday said the state, where all communities have long lived in harmony, would "never bow its head before the murderers of Mahatma Gandhi".

-Banerjee, while addressing a rally in West Midnapore, slammed the BJP government at the Centre for its "arrogance and indifference" towards the plight of farmers, who had been protesting against the newly enacted agriculture laws.
+Banerjee, while addressing a rally in West Midnapore, slammed the BJP government at the Centre for its "arrogance and indifference" towards the plight of farmers, who are protesting against the newly enacted agriculture laws.

 She contended that the central government should immediately withdraw the "anti-people" farm laws or step down.